investindex/Risk/README.md

 Over time, some portions of a portfolio will depart from their initial allocation.
 During a [bull market](https://www.investopedia.com/terms/b/bullmarket.asp), in which stock returns are generally positive, stock funds tend to become overweighted.
 During a [bear market](https://www.investopedia.com/terms/b/bearmarket.asp), in which stock returns are persistently negative, bond funds tend to become overweighted.
 When weights of different funds drift from their initial weights, the portfolio's risk-return profile changes.
 The solution to this drift is [rebalancing](https://www.investopedia.com/terms/r/rebalancing.asp), which conserves the portfolio's intended risk level.

-The most straightforward method of rebalancing is to sell shares in overweighted funds and use the cash to buy shares in underweighted funds.
+The most straightforward method of rebalancing is to sell shares in overweighted funds and use the proceeds to buy shares in underweighted funds.
 For example, an 80/20 allocation might drift to 83/17 during a long bull market.
 To restore the intended risk-return characteristics, we would sell shares of stock funds and buy shares of bond funds.
 The mechanics of rebalancing are covered in the [section on practical information](https://github.com/investindex/Practical#dividends-and-rebalancing).

 &nbsp;